Presidio of Monterey Youth Sports and Fitness proves quality with ‘Better Sports’ designation

-Andrew Lipsig, right, director of U.S. Army Garrison Presidio of Monterey Youth Sports and Fitness, and Garett Martinez, assistant director, pose for a photo during a track and field meet at Seaside High School, Seaside, Calif., April 29.
+A runner with U.S. Army Garrison Presidio of Monterey Youth Sports and Fitness competes in a track-and-field meet at Seaside High School, Seaside Calif., April 29.

 |Date Taken: